-Also, there is accounting that must be done to track the results of your covered call strategy.
-You can download trades off most brokerage platform to make this easier, unless you’re a nerd like me and can’t resist creating your own spreadsheets.
+As far as management, accounting also must be done to track the results of your covered call selling.
+You can download trades off most brokerage platforms to make this easier.

 While the accounting aspect of covered call writing can be boring, having the adjusted cost basis for any stocks that don’t get called away will be necessary for making profitable management decisions.

 This isn’t a huge task, but it is one that will need to be done to maximize and measure results from selling covered calls.

 The Volatility Index for the Stock Market

 While this may seem counter intuitive, living off covered calls is more lucrative during times of high uncertainty.
 This is due to the Volatility Index.

 The prices of options increase during volatility.
 This is because there is more risk given the higher uncertainty.
-This means that a covered call writer will be able to get higher premiums, or income, from selling call options.
+Therefore, a covered call writer will be able to get higher premiums, or income, from selling call options during such uncertain times.

-Shortly after the bear market of 2008, it was easy to sell call options for 3% of the value of the higher quality underlying stocks.
+Shortly after the bear market of 2008, it was easy to sell call options for 3% of the value of the higher quality underlying stocks, for example.
 Volatility decreased, however, into the extended bull market.
-Near the money covered call premiums that are 4 to 6 weeks out of 1% to 2% are more the norm for high quality stocks during low volatility years.
+Near the money covered call premiums that are 4 to 6 weeks out of 1% to 2% are more the norm for high quality stocks, however, during low volatility times.

 Let’s ask: Was there more risk in the stock market in mid 2007 or in March of 2009 after stocks had bottomed?
 There was clearly more risk before the S&P 500 fell more than 50% during the bull market from late 2007 to March of 2009 than after the market fell.

 What was the probability it would have fallen another 50% from March 2009 prices?
 I would say the odds were pretty much zero.
 (And if it did fall by another 50%, our last concern would be our covered calls since it would indicate utter crisis.)